tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/05_control.md

 * I using the requirements list I tried to identify a testcases that when executed would check as many of the requirements as possible in one go
 * I identified three testcasea for word-picker.c
   * Testcase TC001: to test the main functions
-  * Testcase TC002: test test error handling & error handling when a worng file is pointed to
+  * Testcase TC002: test error handling & error handling when a wrong file is pointed to
 ![testcase][control01]
 ![testcase][control02]
-* I identified three testcasea for create-word-database.c
+* I identified three testcases for create-word-database.c
   * Testcase TC003 tests:
-    * the handling of words that are too small ot big,
+    * the handling of words that are too small or too big,
 	* words that contain special characters and
-	* ensures that all words are imported into the database
+	* ensure that all words are imported into the database
  * Testcase TC004 tests error handling:

 ![testcase][control03]